To examine several of Gorman Gray’s publications featured on this website, click on the “Book Contents” button of this

 Shalom, Hello, Bonjour, Dakota, Namasthe, Konnichiwa, Aloha, Salam, Ni hao

 Read this perfect harmony of science and a literal Genesis.
 A better way to interpret Genesis One with testable proof – – We claim the ONLY, the ONLY satisfactory harmony between demonstrable science and the literal text of Genesis and all the related creation passages.

-Above is the book cover for the 200 page book entitled Genesis Chapter One – Scientifically Accurate and Surprisingly Simple by Gorman Gray.
+Above is the book cover for the 200 page book entitled The Genesis Fortress: Viciously Attacked – Triumphant in the End by Gorman Gray.
 Below is the text of the 16 page booklet summarizing the 200 page book.
 Please read this short summary and forward it to someone who needs it.

 PREFACE to the 16 page summary booklet

 Evolution theory will never be overthrown if we Bible believers insist that somehow Genesis can be imagined to agree with progressive creation or theistic evolution, or if we insist that the universe and planet earth are of a young age.
 All these are mistaken ideas which men have imposed upon Scripture.
 The literal Bible demands a young biosphere created in six literal days less than 8000 years ago.
 But the universe was created long before “days” were even possible.
 Light from distant galaxies and isotope dating problems are solved.
 This very important booklet in your hands provides the only satisfactory harmony of demonstrable science and the literal Bible.